LucaMartinoia/LucaMartinoia/README.md

 ### Hobbies
 I like mountains in all seasons, particularly hiking and skiing.
 On a more day-to-day basis, I enjoy videogames (in particular Soulsborne-like ones), TV series and cooking pizzas.

+> “If you thought that science was certain - well, that is just an error on your part.”
+> Richard P. Feynman